 Transportation: Unit’s responsibility (we will transport gear at no cost).
 We may be able to make local arrangements for participant transportation – but it is subject to availability (there is additional fee of $30 – $75 per person, depending on destination: $150 minimum).
 There will be a change in the transportation fees for 2014: the cost of transportation will be based on destination and how many people are being transported.
 It will be calculated on an individual trek basis.

 Backcountry Trek Leaders: We send a staff trek leader on each trek, excluding sailing and kayaking treks.
-The trek leader can count as the second adult for a trek, providing that the group is not required to split campsites during the trek.
+The trek leader can count as 1 adult for a trek.